 As for the bell key spatulas themselves, they're of the Selmer tilting

-table type - and whilst they worked well enough I felt they were perhaps
+table type - and whilst they worked well enough I felt they were

-a Selmer SA80 alto.
+bell keys on a Selmer SA80 alto.

 front F key is simple, but with its long arm and rounded touchpiece

 it's both comfortable and adjustable.
 Likewise, the use of fork

 High marks too go to the shaped and rounded octave key touchpiece,

 which I found very comfortable and slick in use.

 Not such high marks for the fitment of the top F# key pearl.
-It didn't
+It

-ideal places for gunk to collect (which
+these in the keywork are ideal places for gunk to collect (which

 The whole action is powered by blued steel springs and I was pleased